 Acolytes Episcopal acolytes are boys and girls who assist with services in The Episcopal Church.
 The word acolyte is derived from the word akolouthos, which is the ancient Greek word for an attendant or helper.
 Acolyte duties include helping with candle lighting, processions and offertory, but the most important duty of an Episcopalian acolyte is to be an attentive worshipper and leader during church services.
-If your child is interested in becoming an acolyte, please contact Fr.
-Dave or Deacon Tom.
+If your child is interested in becoming an acolyte, please contact Deacon Tom Burns.

 Altar Guild is a ministry of men and women who prepare the altar and care for the linens and sacred vessels used in Worship.
 Please talk to Scot Marter or a team member for more information about serving on an Altar Guild team.

 Blue Christmas is a special service during December sponsored by our Health Ministry.
 The service supports those during the holiday season who are grieving.
 Please talk to Linda Jordan, RN, for more information.

 Lay Eucharistic Ministers, Lectors, & Eucharistic Visitors are parishioners who administer the chalice and assist at the Eucharist and other services under the direction of Deacon Tom Burns.
 Call the Parish Office for more information at 694-8856.

 Christian Education for children—What is Godly Play?
 Godly Play makes use of the Montessori Method in the religious education and spiritual development of children.
 The program is experiential and multi-sensory.
 Please talk with Sally Stafford.